OpenTTD/website/_posts/2021-09-26-new-multiplayer-experience.md

 We did some early math, and realised the bandwidth-bill could peak to an amount we cannot cover by donations.

 So, if that doesn't work, what else is out there?
-If you look into relaying, you find TURN (I will explain in a bit what this is).
+If you look into relaying, you find TURN (I will explain this in a bit).
-If you find TURN, you find STUN (I will explain in a bit what this is).
+If you find TURN, you find STUN (I will also explain this in a bit).
 And this is how VoIP phones work.
 VoIP services don't want to pay for bandwidth if they can help it, so what they do is pretty clever:
 - First, try to directly connect to the other phone.
 - If it fails, try some clever network tricks to connect two phones together (called STUN).
-- If that fails, relay the connection via their server (called TURN).
+- If that fails, relay the connection via the VoIP servers (called TURN).

 As the first two cover 80% of the connections, instead of paying for 100% of your clients, you only pay for 20%.
 Which is a lot better, in every way you look at it.